A loss discounting framework for model averaging and selection in time series models: Methodology

 \subsection{Loss Discounting Framework}

-In this section we outline our proposed loss discounting framework (LDF) which can be used for both dynamic model averaging and dynamic model selection.
-This framework formalizes a method for flexible discounting of a general measure of model performance.
-Popular discounting based techniques such DMA and DML are special cases of the framework.
-The framework builds a time-varying discounting scheme by defining layers of meta-models with discount factors.

-Under LDF one scores layers of meta-model(s).
-We first describe how a score can be used to generalize DMA and then describe our discounting scheme using meta-models.
+We first describe how a score can be used to generalize DMA and then describe our discounting scheme using meta-models in more detail.
 The score or loss (we will use these terms interchangeably) is defined for the prediction of an observation with predictive distribution $p$ and observed value $y$ and denoted $S(p, y)$.
 This measures the quality of the predictive distribution if the corresponding observed value is $y$.
 For a set of $K$ models, we assume that the (one-step ahead) predictive distribution for model $k$ at time $t$ is $p_{k, t} = p_k(y_t | y_{t-1})$ we define the log-discounted predictive likelihood for the $k$-th model at time $t$ using discount factor $\alpha$ to be